page title goes here Risk Assessment

 This tool presents recommended risk-based SPRGs calculated using default input parameters and the latest toxicity values.
 In addition, users are able to modify the input parameters to create site-specific SPRGs to meet the specific site needs, considering factors related to the underlying exposure scenarios, pathways, and routes.
 To learn more about the use of these recommended SPRGs, please see further guidance located in the "User's Guide", "What's New", 'FAQ", and "Download Area" links.
 Below is a general description of SPRG use involving radionuclides.
 The EPA has prepared a fact sheet for the general public that describes SPRG uses, SPRG calculator operation, and land uses available for assessment.
 Additionally, this fact sheet describes the SPRG and SDCC calculators in greater detail for EPA staff.
 The OSWER Directive, Superfund Radiation Risk Assessment: A Community Toolkit was also developed by the EPA to help the public understand more about the risk assessment process used at Superfund sites with radioactive contamination.

 The SPRG calculator results were previously verified.
 The documentation from these may be seen on the Internal Verification and External Verification pages.
 The SPRG calculator was previously peer reviewed, and the documentation of those peer reviews may be seen here.
 A comparison review that focused on describing the default parameters in various models may be found here.
+The Superfund approach of consistency between its risk assessments for chemical and radiological contamination, and its use of slope factors/risk coefficients to develop cleanup levels, has received outside high level risk management/policy and scientific review which is discussed here.

 Introduction